 Pysanky.
 The Most Beautiful Eggs in the World!

-Pysanky, Ukrainian Easter eggs (Pysanka is the singular form), are renowned around the world as one of the iconic images heralding spring.
-Dating back to early Slavic cultures, perhaps even paleolithic times, many of the design motifs harken from pre-Christian times.
+Pysanky, Ukrainian Easter eggs (Pysanka is the singular form), are renowned around the world.
+They are an iconic image which heralds spring.
+The decorative eggs date back to early Slavic cultures, perhaps even paleolithic times.
+Many of the design motifs harken from pre-Christian times.

 The pioneer settlement of western North Dakota included people from Ukraine.
-The result was a culture rich in ethnic traditions which became an important part of the badlands and grasslands cultural landscape.
+The result was a culture rich in ethnic traditions.
+So, it became an important part of the badlands and grasslands cultural landscape.

 The North Dakota Ukrainian Dance Association (NDUDA) is a non-profit organization which has been in existence for over 14 years.